AetherialMist/JavaLearning/lesson-001/README.md

 3. The remaining curly-bracket `}`
     * This is also part of the Java syntax.
 Every opening curly-bracket `{` needs a buddy closing curly bracket `}` that comes after the opening one!
+    * I will interchangeably use curly-bracket and curly-brace to describe either of `{` and `}` (sometimes I even leave out the dash between the words, scandalous I know).

 ### Syntax?
 I hate taxes!

 I promise you are more familiar with "syntax" than you might think.
 This guide is written in English, and I have been using English _syntax_ this entire time!
-Syntax can be though of a broader term for "grammar".
-Think about the following
-sentence: "Dog fence the jumped lazy the over."
+Syntax can be thought of as broader term for "grammar".
+Think about the following sentence: "Dog fence the jumped lazy the over."
 It makes no sense!
 Complete gibberish!
 The order of words matters a lot in any language.

 Now as humans, we can figure out I _meant_ to say "The lazy dog jumped over the fence."
 That is great and all for us, but computers are not good at understanding what we _meant_ to say.
 Computers are very literal when it comes to the